Geonkick-Synthesizer/geonkick/doc/Documentation.md

 synthesizer, currently available only for GNU/Linux.
 It can synthesize elements of percussion.
 The most basic examples are: kicks, snares, hit-hats, shakers, claps.
 Geonkick is released under The GNU General Public License version 3.
 Developed in C and C++ and uses CMake build system.
-Can be used as standalone and LV2 plugin.
+Can be used as standalone, LV2 and VST3 plugin.

 ### How it works